 Serve as a facilitator

-A clear approach to decision-making
+A transparent approach to decision-making

-- Data-based/informed because data can frequently provide for the decision-maker a sense of the magnitude of the problem or how to provide the greatest good.
+- Data-based/informed because data can frequently provide the decision-maker a sense of the magnitude of the problem or how to give the greatest good.
 Informed because it is inappropriate to limit decisions to what is best for the majority.
 One cannot support the fringe or the experimental when limited to data.